KatherineHaggai/BaseQuest/README.md

 - Close quests after accepting a winner.
 - Use hardcoded Base and Talent verification meta tags.
 - Track transaction attribution for confirmed writes.
+- Keep quest actions simple and easy to follow.

+## Getting Started

+Clone the repository: